-The Local Foods and Wellness Education Program at High Rocks teaches people how to think about healthy food choices, and how to grow their own vegetables.
+Participants in the Local Foods and Wellness Education Program at High Rocks learn to think about healthy food choices, and how to grow their own vegetables.

 In 2018, 3,247 healthy meals and 1,597 healthy snacks were served.